csci-1301/csci-1301.github.io/docs/getting_help.md

     - <jaweeks@augusta.edu>
     - Instructor for CSCI 1301 Labs
     - The best way to contact me is via email or through [Discord](http://discordapp.com/users/269850129022976000).
 I'm fairly active on both, so I should get back to you pretty quickly there.
 I almost never check Teams and it doesn't send me notifications, so I will likely miss any messages there.
-    - I'm a first year Master's student, graduating with a Bachelor's in CS and a minor in Math, and I was UCA for over two years.
+    - I'm a first year Master's student, holding a Bachelor's in CS and a minor in Math, and I've been working as a course assistant for over three years.
 I can't wait to help out another semester of 1301 students learn to code!

 <!--
 ## Undergraduate Course Assistants